-Delaware Just Banned Gay Conversion Therapy & It's So Important
+This State Just Banned Gay Conversion Therapy & It's Such An Important Move

 Even though American politics are seemingly a neverending cycle of "bad," there are still good things happening, particularly on the state level.
 On July 23, the LGBTQ+ community celebrated a remarkable victory when the state of Delaware banned gay conversion therapy for minors.
 This move is something any advocate of LGBTQ+ rights should be ecstatic about — not just because it shows that Delaware's government supports LGBTQ+ youth, but it's a move that might be able to save countless lives down the line.